elenaf9/RIOT-rs-applications/benchmarks/bench_threads_access/README.md

 ## About

-This benchmark tests how many ticks accessing `riot_rs_threads::THREADS` once immutably takes.
+This benchmark tests how many ticks accessing `ariel_os_threads::THREADS` once immutably takes.

 ## How to run